Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Specter.md

 "languages": "understands all languages it knew in life but can't speak" "cr": "1"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The specter can move through other creatures and objects as if they were\
+- "desc": "The specter can move through other creatures and objects as if they were\
     \ difficult terrain.
-It takes dice: 1d10|avg (1d10) force damage if it ends\
+It takes 5 (dice: 1d10|avg (1d10)) force damage if it\
-    \ its turn inside an object."
+    \ ends its turn inside an object."
   "name": "Incorporeal Movement"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "While in sunlight, the specter has disadvantage on attack rolls, as well\
+- "desc": "While in sunlight, the specter has disadvantage on attack rolls, as well\
-    \ as on Wisdom ([[5.
-Mechanics/Rules/Skills.md#Perception|Perception]]) checks that\
+    \ as on Wisdom ([[\5.
+Mechanics\Rules\Skills.md#Perception|Perception]]) checks that\
     \ rely on sight."
   "name": "Sunlight Sensitivity"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Spell Attack: dice: d20+4 (+4 to hit), reach 5 ft., one creature.\
+- "desc": "Melee Spell Attack: dice: d20+4 (+4 to hit), reach 5 ft., one creature.\
-    \ Hit: dice: 3d6|avg (3d6) necrotic damage.
-The target must succeed on a DC\
+    \ Hit: 10 (dice: 3d6|avg (3d6)) necrotic damage.
+The target must succeed\
-    \ 10 Constitution saving throw or its hit point maximum is reduced by an amount\
+    \ on a DC 10 Constitution saving throw or its hit point maximum is reduced by\
-    \ equal to the damage taken.
-This reduction lasts until the creature finishes\
+    \ an amount equal to the damage taken.
+This reduction lasts until the creature\
-    \ a long rest.
-The target dies if this effect reduces its hit point maximum to\
+    \ finishes a long rest.
+The target dies if this effect reduces its hit point maximum\
-    \ 0."
+    \ to 0."
   "name": "Life Drain"
 "source":
 - "MM"